Crysillion/creativelands/README.md

 # HOW TO USE

 Download the latest release, place it into the appropriate Terra directory.
 Unzip if you want to modify anything.
+The pack ID is `CREATIVELANDS`.
+See Terra's [installing a Config Pack](https://github.com/PolyhedralDev/Terra/wiki/Config-Packs#how-do-i-install-a-pack) guide if you need help installing.

 This pack was intentionally left as being .ZIP'd due to it having over a hundred structures and schematics within it for the custom biome creation.